-Improving Web Page Load Times in eG Enterprise by Using HTTP/2
+Improving Web Page Load Speed in eG Enterprise by Using HTTP/2

 What is HTTP/2?

 HTTP/2 (originally named HTTP/2.0) was a major revision of the HTTP network protocol used by the World Wide Web published in 2015.
 Indeed, those in the Citrix/EUC ecosystem may remember Marius Sandbu investigating the benefits of HTTP/2 for NetScaler, Microsoft IIS, and Storefront users back in 2015/6.

 HTTP/2 was the first new version of HTTP since HTTP/1.1, which itself was standardized in RFC 2068 in 1997.
 It was named 2.0 (and then 2) rather than 1.2 because it is not backwardly compatible with the 1.1 standard.

 There were numerous improvements added to HTTP/2 over HTTP/1.1; there is an excellent overview available here: HTTP/2: the difference between HTTP/1.1, benefits and how to use it | by Factory.hr | Medium.

 HTTP/2 improved on HTTP/1.1 in several ways and a significant overall benefit is the improved page load speed.
 The key changes in HTTP/2 are: